anoop-scholar/ppt-pdf-export/readme.md

 # PowerPoint → PDF: Export Illustrations for LaTeX

-Export any illustration from PowerPoint as a **tight-cropped, vector-quality PDF** — on Windows.
+Export PowerPoint illustrations as tightly cropped, vector-quality PDFs on Windows.
+Text remains text, graphics remain vectors, and no external tools are required.
 No slide borders, no white margins, no rasterization.

 ---

-## The Problem
+## Why?

-If you write papers in LaTeX, you know the rule: **always use PDF figures**.
-Vector graphics scale perfectly, render crisply in print, and keep file sizes small.
-The moment you drop a PNG or JPEG into your `.tex` file, you've committed to a blurry figure at any resolution that wasn't exactly what you exported at.

-PowerPoint is, despite everything, a genuinely good tool for making scientific illustrations.
-Flowcharts, system diagrams, model architectures, experimental pipelines — the combination of aligned shapes, editable text, and freeform drawing is hard to beat for quick, publication-quality figures.

-**But getting those illustrations into LaTeX on Windows is painful.**
+PowerPoint is surprisingly effective for creating quick, publication-quality scientific figures, flowcharts, model architectures, and experimental pipelines.
+However, exporting those illustrations cleanly for LaTeX on Windows is awkward.

+### Note:
 On a Mac, you right-click any shape or group and hit *Save as Picture → PDF*.
 Done.
 The PDF is cropped exactly to the illustration's bounding box, vectors are preserved, text stays text.

 On Windows, that option doesn't exist.

-Your options, as a Windows researcher, are:
-- **Export as PNG** — rasterized, not suitable for LaTeX figures at print resolution
-- **Save as PDF** — exports the entire slide, leaving you with enormous white margins you have to crop manually with `pdfcrop` or Adobe Acrobat
-- **Use Inkscape or Illustrator** — copy-paste from PowerPoint, fix broken styles, re-export.
-Tedious for every figure iteration.
-- **Switch to a Mac** — not always an option
+### Common workarounds include:

+* Exporting PNGs (rasterized)
+* Saving the entire slide as PDF and cropping later
+* Using pdfcrop
+* Copying into Inkscape or Illustrator and re-exporting

+These approaches add unnecessary friction to what should be a one-click operation.
 Every time you update a figure, you repeat this process.
 For a paper with 8 figures that each go through 5 revision cycles, that is 40 manual crop operations.
 It adds up.

+If you create diagrams for LaTeX documents, vector formats such as PDF are often preferable.
+They scale cleanly, preserve text and line quality, and typically produce smaller files than high-resolution raster images.
 ---

 ## The Solution